 A quantitative impact evaluation compares health and re-offending outcomes.
 It evaluates outcomes for cohorts of offenders who have contact with the police for drug-related offences in police force areas with diversion schemes with the outcome for offenders in police forces areas without schemes.

 A mixed methods process evaluation, being carried out in three forces with diversion schemes, involves interviews with officers, service users and stakeholders.
 This seeks to understand the mechanisms by which diversion can change behaviour and the contexts in which diversion works.
-Loughborough University and User Voice (an organisation which seeks to reduce offending and support rehabilitation) are carrying out the process evaluation work in West Midland.
+Loughborough University and User Voice (an organisation which seeks to reduce offending and support rehabilitation) are carrying out the process evaluation work in the West Midlands.

 Overall impact